SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ### programming language relationships

+#### ECMA

+JS = Javascript
+ES = ECMAScript
+JavaScript is a dialect/language that coforms to of the ECMAScript standard others languages that conform to the ECMAScript standard are ActionScript / JScript.
+However, this distincition is often not made, and JavaScript and ECMAScript are often treated as synonyms.
 CoffeeScript is similar to and compiles down to JavaScript, but has more syntactic sugar/cleaner syntax.
+ES2015|ES6

 ### Things programming languages do especially well